-Pegasus Airlines has an operational reporting system that encourages and facilitates personnel to report security incidents and threats, identify security deficiencies, and raise security concerns.
-All Pegasus personnel have access to the Integrated Quality and Safety Management System (IQSMS), through which Security e-Reports can be submitted.
+Pegasus Airlines has an operational reporting system that encourages and facilitates personnel to report security incidents and threats, identify security deficiencies and raise security concerns.
+All Pegasus staff have access to AQD (Aviation Quality Database) and can create a Security E-Report that will be assigned to all Aviation Security Department personnel.